doubleedesign/comet-components/docs-site/docs/development-core/testing/unit-testing.md

 ## About the setup

 The unit tests are set up to use [Pest](https://pestphp.com/), with the following utility add-on libraries:
 - [Patchwork](https://patchwork2.org/) for convenient mocking functions that support class methods
-- [Phluent](https://github.com/Haberkamp/phluent) for convenient plain-English assertion syntax.

 Pest uses [PHPUnit](https://phpunit.de/index.html) under the hood, but provides a syntax similar to JavaScript test runners such as Jest and Playwright.